Bartek21371/Calculate-Levenshtein-distance-similarity-Uni-Project/README.md

   - from keyboard
   - from text file
 - ✔️ Validation of entry data
-- ✔️ Optimalization of  memory (use only two rows of array)
+- ✔️ Optimization of memory (use only two rows of array)

 ---